Program Planning Forms

 Political Science-Statistics Adviser

-Political Science-Statistics majors may consult Professor Robert Shapiro during his office hours and by appointment.
+Political Science-Statistics majors may consult Professor Alessandra Casella during her office hours and by appointment.
 Political Science-Statistics majors should also consult an Undergraduate Adviser for program planning and planning form approval.

 Students may contact any professor for academic advice during his or her office hours or by appointment.
 Faculty members may provide advice about graduate school and careers, research, course selection, and other academic issues.
 However, any issues related to department regulations and requirements, major certification, course approvals, or transfer credit should be discussed with the Undergraduate Adviser.